-Offense Charged/ Tribunal or Agency Status
+Offense Charged/ Investigated Tribunal or Agency Involved Status N/A

-Investigated Involved

-N/A

-6. (For those in government service/affiliated with a government agency or GOCC) I hav e the required written permission or consent from the N/A to be an independent dir rector in N/A, pursuant to Office of the President Memorandum Circular No. 17 and Se ection 12, Rule XVIII of the Revised Civil Service Rules.
+6. (For those in government service/affiliated with a government agency or GOCC) I have the required written permission or consent from the N/A to be an independent director in N/A , pursuant to Office of the President Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rules.

-- 7. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and Other SEC issuances. - 8.
-I shall inform the Corporate Secretary of Lepanto Consolidated Mining Company of any changes in the abovementioned information within five days from its occurrence.
+- 7. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and Other SEC issuances. - I shall inform the Corporate Secretary of Lepanto Consolidated Mining Company of any changes in the abovementioned information within five days from its occurrence.

-MAY 1 6 2024 Done, this day of May 2024 at Makati City.
+Done, this MAY 1 4 2075 Done, this MAY day of May 2025 at Pasig City